kaushikb9/em-interviews/README.md

 - What would be the data structure to find top 10 hashtags in Twitter of any particular date?
 - How would you implement a system that generates unique IDs for various objects in Twitter considering this is a highly distributed system?
 [Real life implementation](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html)
 - How would you go about building a distributed load balancer from scratch?
+- Assuming different lines of business, how will you build a unified dashbard for management financial metrics
+- Build a system that will manage sale of limited products in e-commerce campaigns (Example - OnePlus, Redmi launches in Amazom)
+- Build a URL shortner for an event management product that will be used to send ticket links in SMS
+- Build a central notification system for a large e-commerce player
+- Build a central distributed cache system for a large e-commerce player

+### Take Home Problem Statements
+These are usually projects which we need to implement at our own time and pace.
+Timelines are usually 3-5 days depending on complexity
 - How would you implement Fast.com from scratch?
-- Assuming different lines of business, how will you build a unified dashbard for management financial metrics [TODO]
-- how will you build a service to handle integration with amazon [TODO]
-- how will build for product sales in amazon (oneplus, redmi and such) [TODO]
-- Atl Problem (trucks) [TODO]
-- BMS url shortner for SMS [TODO]
+Write a detailed Tech Spec
-- Build a central notification system for a large e-commerce player [TODO] - PTMLend
+- Build a rule engine that will manage the workflows of a logistics company - implement the APIs
-- Build a central distributed cache system for a large e-commerce player [TODO] - PTMLend
+- Build discoverability capabilities for a data lake

 ## Architecture
 **Conducted by**: CTO, Architects, Principal Engineers